abishekc/sleep_norms/README.md

 IMPORTANT: leave the other login information to their defaults.
 Click the 'Check All' button near Global Privileges in order to grant all priveliges to this user account.

-Clikc Go at the bottom in order to set the user account.
+Click Go at the bottom in order to set the user account.

 Once done, click the 'Databases' tab at the top of the webpage.
 There should be an option to create a database near the top.
 Under the 'Database Name' textfield, enter 'myDB' and make sure the dropdown is set to 'utf8_general_ci' and click create.